 We are in the process of archiving popular websites with an emphasis in having a complete experience with working website features.
 This means that the data downloaded may not be 100% exactly original, as I work to fix broken links and dynamic features such as web search.
 Some websites have been manually and painstakingly restored to their original state from various sources (including archive.org), while some sites do not exist on the proxy server at this time.
 If you have ideas culturally significant websites, I take suggestions!

 Proxy server is currently in closed BETA !
 If you would like to join testing, please contact.

-I will be running and testing the proxy server on various old web browsers, so you'll know to expect that these work.
+We will be continuously testing various other web browsers, so you'll know to expect that they work.